javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 # Promises chaining

 Let's return to the problem mentioned in the chapter <info:callbacks>: we have a sequence of asynchronous tasks to be done one after another.
 For instance, loading scripts.
-How to code it well?
+How can we code it well?

 Promises provide a couple of recipes to do that.